ConcordUSA/engineering-core-values/README.md

 ### Test Driven Development

 Test driven development enables us to build software with a simple design and enables us to ruthlessly refactor.
 It also enables us to ship software quickly and frequently (umm Agile anyone??) as we have a bed of tests delivered with all new functionality.
+This also allows you to refactor with confidence.

 ### Continuous Integration